Executive 2021 - 2022

 Leona Braitenbach graduated from the Kelsey Institute of Allied Arts and Sciences Diploma Nursing Program in 1983.
 She continued her nursing education at the University of Saskatchewan and graduated from the Post RN BSN program in 2007.
 Leona recently retired from her position as the Clinical Nurse Educator at Humboldt District Hospital, but continues to work part-time with the College of Nursing as a faculty resource person and clinical instructor.
 Her experience has been primarily in rural acute care in Humboldt, SK in general medicine, emergency, day surgery, maternity, as well as general medicine and pediatric intensive care in Saskatoon.
 Leona has a special interest in InterProfessional Education for health science students in the rural setting.
 On a personal note, Leona enjoys spending time with their three grandsons and exploring the world.

-Sharleen graduated with a post BScN in 2008, attained a Master’s degree in Nursing in 2013, and is currently a Nursing PhD Candidate at the University of Saskatchewan.
+Sharleen graduated with a post BScN in 2008, attained a Master’s degree in Nursing in 2013, and a Nursing PhD from the University of Saskatchewan in 2020.
 Her developing program of research focuses on the psychological impact of exposure to traumatic events on nurses in rural/remote settings.
 Sharleen’s clinical practice has entailed urban, rural, and remote nursing across 3 western provinces in a broad range of roles from emergency, coordination, utilization, supervision, education, community, public health, and management including work with the First Nations and Inuit Health Branch (FNIHB) and the Ministry of Justice, Coroners Branch.
 Her range of experiences have provided an in-depth understanding of the unique complexities, challenges, and disparities in rural/remote nursing practice.
 She currently works as a manager for the Saskatchewan Health Authority and as a Research Assistant on the Nursing Practice in Rural and Remote Canada II Study.
 Sharleen is excited to be part of the CARRN executive and to advocate, promote, and support rural/remote nurses.

 As a rural resident for most of her life, and a registered nurse since 2005, JoDee is passionate about rural health care and the unique field of rural nursing.
 JoDee received her BN from the University of Calgary at Medicine Hat College and completed her Master’s degree in Nursing in 2012.
 She has had the opportunity to practice in a variety of urban and rural settings, and is currently a nursing instructor in a collaborative BN program.
 JoDee feels fortunate to be able to teach a rural nursing course which provides students with theoretical knowledge related to rural health care and the opportunity to practice in a rural clinical setting.
 JoDee looks forward to being a part of CARRN and is excited to work with others who share a passion for advancing rural and remote health care in Canada.